BLUE RIDGE PLATING COMPANY

 On related pages:

-EPA and the North Carolina Department of Environment and Natural Resources (NCDENR) have investigated site conditions and taken steps to clean up the site in order to protect people and the environment from contamination.
 Site contamination does not currently threaten people living and working near the site.
 A water line connects residences and businesses to the public water supply.
-By monitoring groundwater and undertaking Five-Year Reviews, EPA and NCDENR continue to protect people and the environment from site contamination.
+By monitoring groundwater and undertaking Five-Year Reviews (FYRs), EPA and the North Carolina Department of Environment and Natural Resources (NCDENR) continue to protect people and the environment from site contamination.